 As well as a strong selection of higher education institutions, Georgia is also the birthplace of Coca-Cola and is the country’s number one producer of peanuts, pecans and peaches.

-History lovers will be keen to explore the many museums and historical sites in Maryland.
+History lovers will be keen to explore the many museums and historical sites in the state of Maryland.

 However, if you prefer a smaller institution you could try private liberal arts colleges McDaniel College or Stevenson University.

-Among the attractions of North Carolina are the Appalachian Mountains, and the Blue Ridge Parkway and the Great Smoky Mountains National Park, two most visited national parks in the US.
+Among the attractions of North Carolina are the Appalachian Mountains, and the Blue Ridge Parkway and the Great Smoky Mountains National Park, two of the most most visited national parks in the US.

 Duke University is one of the wealthiest private universities in the US and a top producer of international scholars.
 Duke University thrives in both the arts and sports, competing in athletics and basketball and hosting more than 60 art events a year.

 The University of North Carolina was the first public university in the US and was the only one to award degrees in the 18th century.
-If you’re considering studying abroad while you are at university, UNC might be a smart choice because it has one of the highest study-abroad rates in the US.
+If you’re considering studying abroad while you are at university, the University of North Carolina might be a smart choice because it has one of the highest study-abroad rates in the US.

 Best universities in the Northeast of the United States